DUI Test Refusal

 People refuse to submit to a DUI chemical test for many reasons.
 The driver may do so because they believe the traffic stop and arrest are unjustified, that the driver wants to speak with an attorney before taking any test, that the driver believes that the test will be inaccurate or unreliable, or for health or privacy reasons.
 If you do happen to refuse a blood or breath test, you still do have rights.
 Refusal does not indicate guilt and a knowledgeable criminal defense attorney can help you make this case effectively.

 Michael J. Price is an experienced DUI defense attorney with a great deal of knowledge and insight concerning drunk driving and DWI test refusal laws.
 His focus is on pursuing your best interests and not the simplest solution.

 To schedule a free consultation to go over the details of your case, call (512) 354-1880 or send an online message today.
-In addition to helping individuals from Georgetown, Law Office of Price & Wiggins, P.C. represents those dealing with criminal allegations throughout Round Rock, Cedar Park, Leander, Taylor, Killeen, Temple and Harker Heights, among others.
+In addition to helping individuals from Georgetown, Law Office of Michael J. Price, P.C. represents those dealing with criminal allegations throughout Round Rock, Cedar Park, Leander, Taylor, Killeen, Temple and Harker Heights, among others.

 Penalties for a DUI Test Refusal in Texas

 Texas driving while intoxicated laws provide for severe penalties when a driver refuses to submit to a chemical test.
 If the driver refuses to take a blood or breathalyzer test after being arrested for DWI, they could face the following penalties:

 - Suspension of the driver’s privilege to drive in the State of Texas for 180 days for the first arrest for DWI;

 - Suspension of the driver’s privilege to drive in the State of Texas for two years for a subsequent arrest within ten years if, in the first arrest the driver refused to submit to a chemical test; and